 Students may apply for one school-based and one non-school-based program.
 However, you may participate in only one Fellows program.
 You may not apply to two programs based in different schools because you are required to major in one of the fields within a school.
 For example, you may not apply to both the Communications Fellows and the Business Fellows because they are in two different schools.
 Because Honors and the Isabella Cannon Leadership Fellows programs are not school-based, you may apply to both of these or to one of them in combination with a school-based program.

 Candidates selected for an Honors Fellows interview will be required to have a teacher recommendation submitted on their behalf prior to the competition weekend.
-Recommenders will be emailed the first week in February with instructions on how to submit the recommendation.
+Recommenders will be emailed in early February with instructions on how to submit the recommendation.

 What happens after I apply?